CDRH/orchid/docs/routes.md

 updating the URL structure, or would like to clean up URLs with `.html` and `.php`.
 Copy the `config/redirects.example.yml` file to whatever name you would like (`config/redirects.yml` for our purposes) and enable it in the `config/public.yml` file.
-You can add more than one redirect file if you wish:
+You may add more than one redirect file if you wish:

 ```yaml
 # config/public.yml